Perkyrain/SerpentAI_wiki/game-list-to-work-with-the-framework.md

     * Game Plugin:
     * Game Agent Plugin:

-**note** this is not a full game agent, it's only foccusing on the Lockpick minigame. to do this experiment a mod with a single small room with a locked chest has been made. making one shouldn't be hard.
+**note** this is not a full game agent, it's only foccusing on the Lockpick "minigame". to do this experiment a mod with a single small room with a locked chest has been made. making one shouldn't be hard.

 ## The big list of games that might be a good choice to work with
 click on the game name, to go to the store page,
 the list might move in a dedicated file as it grows
 currently we list only the PC games.
 later a section with older games (NES/SNES/GameBoy/MegaDrive ...) that can be emulated will be added, but any arcade game is likely going to work.
-note that non linux games might work in wine (but you will likely have to use a non steam version: CD, gog or humblebundle)
+note that non linux games might work in wine (but you will likely have to use a non steam version: CD, gog or humblebundle).

 **be aware**: not all types of games are going to work
 a game like a open rpg (Zelda, Pokemon, ...) is not possible, or you'll have to focus on a specific part of the game (like the Skyrim lock-pick agent) ;  but a arcade game will most likely work as long as a reward can be defined.